metrorailings/OwlBlog/content/posts/week-6-quick-insights.md

 Penalties were still an issue for this team, though a few of the penalties charged against the Browns looked a little spurious.

 I have to stop picking bad teams unless those teams are taking more than 3 points.

+Only thing worth praising for the Browns are their scripted play.
+It was those plays that led to Cleveland taking a double-digit lead halfway through the game.